 A virtual detective game where an AI character gives you clues tied to your physical neighborhood.
 Now, each player who plays the game will have distinct clues, and the ways of solving the crime will also be different, promoting dynamic storytelling.

-Some players might face latency while playing their favorite AR games.
-The rollout of 5G networks and edge computing will allow for real-time multiplayer experiences in AR games.
+Latency is a big issue players face while playing their favorite AR games.
+This issue is being tackled by the rollout of 5G networks and edge computing.
+And it will allow players to experience real-time multiplayer in AR games.
 This means smoother, more complex gameplay involving simultaneous actions across large areas without lag, ideal for large-scale events, battles, or scavenger hunts.

-As we know, we cannot play all the AR games on our personal WiFi, as some of the games require us to roam, the best example being Pokémon Go.
-In such cases, when your internet connection is slow, you may face latency, resulting in a poor game experience.
-With 5G and edge computing, latency will be tackled in the future in AR games.
+It is impossible to play AR games on a WiFi, as most of the games require us to roam, the best example being Pokémon Go.
+Therefore, if your internet connection is slow, you may face latency, resulting in a poor game experience.
+With 5G and edge computing, latency will be tackled in the future in AR games

-The next wave of AR games will lean heavily into cooperative and competitive multiplayer.
+AR games are predicted to lean heavily towards cooperative and competitive multiplayer games.
 Whether you’re teaming up with friends to take down a boss at a local park or challenging strangers in a city-wide AR tournament, social interaction will be baked into the core loop.

-AR games will focus more on the social interaction, since people are more into the idea of being in each others lives through games.
-Countries like Japan focus a lot on developing games that pushes the boundaries of social interaction.
+Social interaction will be the focal point of AR games, since people are more inclined towards being in each other’s lives through games.
+Countries focus a lot on developing games that push the boundaries of social interaction, especially Japan.

 Innovative Possibility: